PhysioLabXR/PhysioLabXRDocs/source/DSP.rst

 .. note::

     The data processor will not be activated until all the parameters are available.
-For example, the ButterworthLowpassFilter will not be activated until the cutoff frequency and sampling frequency are available, and the corresponding error will be displayed.
+For example, the ButterworthLowpassFilter will not be activated until the cutoff frequency and sampling frequency are available, and the corresponding error message will be displayed.

 DSP Modules Example
 --------------------------